• Home

 Perhaps we should not have been surprised.

-In what now looks like a well-worn negotiating tactic, President Trump yesterday did a complete 180-degree U-turn from his previous threats and said he would not use military force to invade Greenland, would not impose tariffs on European countries resisting a U.S. takeover of Danish territory, and would accept “additional discussions” instead.
+In what now looks like a well-worn negotiating tactic, yesterday President Trump did a complete U-turn on threats he made relating to the acquisition of Greenland.
+Trump said he would not use military force to invade Greenland; would not impose tariffs on European countries resisting a U.S. takeover of the Danish territory; and would accept “additional discussions” instead.

 The markets breathed a big sigh of relief.
 S&P 500 futures were up 0.64% this morning after the index rose 1.16% yesterday, putting it back into positive territory for the year to date (up 0.44%).

-Inevitably, traders piled into the “Trump TACO trade”—the notion that “Trump Always Chickens Out.”
-The TACO trade (buying the dips when Trump says something scary and then enjoying the upside when he compromises) has been so reliable over the last year that some traders are worrying that the market will become complacent to Trump’s more outlandish threats.
+Inevitably, traders piled into the “Trump TACO trade”—the notion that “Trump always chickens out.”
+The TACO trade (buying the dips when Trump says something scary and then enjoying the upside when he compromises) has been so reliable over the past year that some traders are worrying that the market will become complacent to Trump’s more outlandish threats.

 Recommended Video

 The S&P has, in fact, performed worse under Trump 2.0 than it did under Obama, Biden, and Trump 1.0.
-And the dollar has declined 9% against foreign currencies over the last 12 months.
+The dollar has also declined 9% against foreign currencies over the past 12 months.
 Both are signals that global investors are more cautious about U.S. assets than they used to be.

-There is one set of financial institutions that is actively hedging against Trump’s ability to inject volatility into global markets, and contributing to the dollar’s fall as it does so: Central banks, which are hoarding gold.
+There is one set of financial institutions that is hedging against Trump’s ability to inject volatility into global markets: central banks, which are hoarding gold.

-“The November 2024 U.S. election process … pushed realized gold prices above our model-implied estimates based on observed flows in October 2024 but unwound rapidly once the electoral outcome in November provided a clean resolution,” they told clients this morning, carefully avoiding the T-word.
+“The November 2024 U.S. election process … pushed realized gold prices above our model-implied estimates based on observed flows in October 2024 but unwound rapidly once the electoral outcome in November provided a clean resolution,” they told clients this morning.

 The LPL team noticed the same trend.